 Are you too hard on yourself?

-One day, she had a startling insight as she watched her nephew being coached in soccer.
+One day, she had a startling insight as she watched her older son being coached in soccer.
 The coach berated him for missing a pass.
-Her nephew stood dejected, tears in his eyes, and then announced later that he didn’t want to play anymore.
-As she was talking to her sister, her nephew’s mother, about the coach’s unhelpful approach to teaching a child, she realized, “This is what I am doing to myself!”
+Her son stood dejected, tears in his eyes, and then announced later that he didn’t want to play anymore.
+Later that night, she sent the coach an angry email that his approach was not the way to motivate and teach a child.
+Then she realized, “This is what I am doing to myself!”
 Perhaps being kinder to herself might actually help her be the kind of mother she wanted to be.

-Can you identify with Linda?
+Can you identify with Katherine?
 Do you also talk to yourself like the merciless coach whenever you don’t meet your own expectations?
 How is this approach working out for you?

 Adjust your expectations